huasmc/shop-nestjs-mongodb/README.md

 NestJS server side application that implements sign-up and user authentication with JWT.
 Performs CRUD operations for shopping orders using MongoDB using Role based guards for authorization.

+JWT Token for authentication is not being stored in a cookie but should be when in production.

 ## Installation

 1. Set the following environment variables in a created `.env` file inside the root folder.